Orange County Office

 - Pain and discomfort: Large, heavy breasts can cause pain and discomfort in the neck, back, and shoulders, as well as problems with posture.
 Large breasted women often have deep indentations in the shoulders from the pull of heavy breasts on their bra straps.
 Many also suffer from skin irritation and rashes under the breasts.
 Breast reduction surgery can usually resolve these problems.

 - Limited activities: Large breasts can get in the way of the things a woman wants to do.
 They can limit participation in sports and interfere with normal activities.
 Certain physical activities can be awkward or painful for women with large, heavy breasts.
-Our Orange County breast reduction surgery can reduce or remove those limitations.
+Breast reduction surgery can reduce or remove those limitations.

 - Detraction from appearance: Breasts that are too large for your height and weight can give your body an asymmetrical appearance.
 They can also make it difficult to find clothes that fit properly.
 In a breast reduction procedure, our board-certified plastic surgeons can lighten, lift and restore fullness and firmness to your breasts, to give your body more youthful and graceful lines.